kdkasad/docker-mod-jellyfin-jellyscrub/README.md

 Simply add `ghcr.io/kdkasad/docker-mods:jellyfin-jellyscrub` to the `DOCKER_MODS` environment variable for your Jellyfin container.

+The `JELLYFIN_PublishedServerUrl` environment variable must also be defined properly in order to this mod to work, as it sets the base URL to serve the script from.

 An Docker Compose service definition might look like this...
 ```yaml
 version: "3"